arumry/id_software_realtime_chat/README.md

 See the `scripts` section of `package.json` for a complete list of all the commands available to you.

 ## API Doc

 The entire GraphQL API can be explored from http://localhost:3005/graphql once you start the server up.
 Note that the port may be different if you changed the env configuration.

+To test the functionality in a client, go to the GraphQL playground at http://localhost:3005/playground A video detailing this is part of the repo: chatroom.mp4